pacphi/make-onboarding-suck-less/scripts/tanzu/tap/USAGE.md

 ## To do

+* [ ] Build, containerize and deploy an existing Dotnet Core sample project
 * [ ] Inner loop development with Tanzu Developer Tools Visual Studio Code extension
 * [ ] How to make use of Tanzu Application Platform GUI
 * [ ] How to make use of Application Live View